KevinEloff/EvolutionaryRNN/README.md

 - 4 values set to 1 or 0 whether there is an adjacent block or not
 - 2 inputs set to the last move taken in both x and y (optional)

-These 6 (or 8) inputs are then used as an input to a Recurrent Neural Network.
+These 6 (or 8) inputs are then used as an input to a **Recurrent Neural Network**.
 This network has 4 distinct outputs actions being the cardinal directions the block should move per turn.
-This model is then trained using a genetic algorithm to find the best possible solution.
+This model is then trained using a **genetic algorithm** to find the best possible solution.

 Fitness function
 ---------------
 The fitness function score is calculated by:
-- SCORE = (MAX_TURNS - DISTANCE) * 0.95^MOVES_TAKEN
+`SCORE = (MAX_TURNS - DISTANCE) * 0.95^MOVES_TAKEN`

 Where:
 - DISTANCE = Manhattan distance between the agent's position and destination at the end of an episode